pisayacademicsassociation/cs-guide/docs/cs5/3/measuring-algorithm-growth.md

 	return merge(divide_and_sort(array[:mid]), divide_and_sort(array[mid:]))
 ```

-If the array has not been split down to a single element, we get the mid point of the array and split the array from there.
+If the array has not been split down to a single element, we get the midpoint of the array and split the array from there.

 ```py
 def divide_and_sort(array):